YoshiCrystal9/FortPatcher-NX/README.md

 ### Disclaimer

 This is uncompiled so it won't work as is on Switch!
-Compile the patches with IPSwitch!
+Compile the patches with [IPSwitch](https://github.com/3096/ipswitch)!

 ### Tutorial on how to make your own patch

 https://gist.github.com/AntogamerYT/c96da191cf293c054c419aba96edbc31 (made by [Anto](https://github.com/AntogamerYT))

+### How to compile the patches
+1. First of all, download ipswitch which is linked above.
+2. Put the .nro in the sd card and switch folder like this: SD/switch/IPSWITCH
+3. Now make a folder inside the IPSWITCH folder and name it FortPatcherNX
+4. Then put all the pchtxt (or just the one version you want) files inside that folder
+5. Boot Homebrew Launcher and launch IPSWITCH.
+6. (TODO i dont have a switch so i cant finish this atm)

 ## Supported Versions